otav-o/C-Sharp/Advanced Topics in C# (With Tim Corey)/AdvancedTopicsCSharpNotebook.md

 ---

-## Handling Exceptions in C# - Whent to catch them, where to catch them, and how to catch them
+## Handling Exceptions in C# - When to catch them, where to catch them, and how to catch them

 ```c#
 Console.WriteLine($"The value at the given position is {result}");